Who We Are

 Also in this time Matt and Dan as producers/engineers worked on projects with Laura Marling, Thurston Moore, Tom Odell, Lianne La Havas, The Staves, Florence and the Machine, Slaves, Ghostpoet and Kevin Molloy.

-In mid-2020 planning permission was granted to tear down The Laundry building to make way for an exciting collection of luxury flats, thus aiding the landlord in his quest to make as much money as possible whilst laying waste to Hackney’s creative soul.
-Fortunately he’s not yet succeeded in either of these endeavours.
+In mid-2020 planning permission was granted to tear down The Laundry building to make way for an exciting development of luxury flats.

 Meet The Team